rainruse/cwmp-logger/README.md

    frameworks and libraries tend to prefer JSON, protobuf, etc.

 3. It's easy to get nginx + fcgiwrap working on Debian and easy to keep them current with security updates.
-No need to worry about npm or PyPi malware.
+No need to worry about getting infected with malware from npm or PyPi.

 4. Nginx makes it easy to reconfigure network interface bindings, URIs, authentication, or TLS without having to edit code.